MoriyaBitton/Data_Science_/README.md

 >
 >
 > **Part 3 - Prediction of [Dogs vs. Cats](https://www.kaggle.com/c/dogs-vs-cats) Dataset:**
 >
-> The Dogs vs. Cats dataset is a standard computer vision dataset that involves classifying photos as either containing a dog or cat.
->
 > * The train folder contains 25,000 images of dogs and cats, and the test folder contains 12,500 images.
 > * Each image has a different size.
 I resized the images to 50 pixels in height and 50 pixels in width.